drewpendergrass/drewpendergrass.github.io/index.md

 Users can easily extend to CHEEREIO to support new observational platforms without modifying CHEEREIO or GEOS-Chem source code.
 Instead, all users need to do is write a new class inheriting from the ``Observation_Operators`` template supplied with CHEEREIO.
 CHEEREIO allows users to go from idea to a working data assimilation demo in days, rather than months (or years).

 Because CHEEREIO involves running an ensemble of GEOS-Chem simulations, it can only be run on a computational cluster.
-Hardware requirements are substantial but not prohibitive (I hope).
+Hardware requirements are substantial but not prohibitive.
 For my [global methane inversion](https://doi.org/10.5194/egusphere-2025-1554), I used 48 cores.

 ![Infographic on creating a CHEEREIO simulation](/assets/customization-1536x690.png)